What Is Atrial Fibrillation?

 High blood pressure

 Binge drinking alcohol (having 5 drinks in 2 hours for men, or 4 drinks for women)

 AFib is a common complication after heart surgery.
 If you notice any irregularities with your heart before or after heart surgery, use Secure Messaging (sign in required) to talk to your health care team.

 Notice the signs early

 Unless it's drastic, it's normal not to feel an immediate change in your heartbeat.
-Symptoms of AFib can occasionally occur, frequently, or not at all.
+Symptoms of AFib can occur occasionally, frequently, or not at all.
 Being aware of the signs and symptoms can help make an early diagnosis and reduce your risk of complications related to AFib.

 Signs and symptoms include:

 It's important to talk with your doctor if you notice changes in your heart.
 Left untreated, AFib can cause life-threatening complications, including stroke, heart failure, or ischemic heart disease.